mother-of-all-self-hosting/mash-playbook/docs/services/firezone.md

 Use `just run-tags firezone-create-or-reset-admin` to create the configured admin account or reset the password to the password set in `vars.yml`.

+### Networking

+By default, the following ports will be exposed by the container on **all network interfaces**:

+- `51820` over **UDP**, controlled by `firezone_wireguard_bind_port` - used for your wireguard connections

+Docker automatically opens these ports in the server's firewall, so you **likely don't need to do anything**.
+If you use another firewall in front of the server, you may need to adjust it.

+### Usage

+After you started the service you can login at vpn.example.org with the credentials set in `firezone_default_admin_email/password`.
+After that refer to the [official documentation](https://www.firezone.dev/docs/user-guides/add-devices/) to add devices and more.